AjClarke/my-project/index.md

 **A description (in your own words) of the position, and particularly what makes this position appealing to you.**

 A job like this is essential to all companies and provides a good base for an IT career.
-It allows people to start from the basics and provides essential skills and knowledge in all aspects of IT.
+It also allows people to start from the basics and provides essential skills and knowledge in all aspects of IT.
 One of the most appealing aspects of this job is it opens up doors to a bunch of other IT jobs and gives you a taste of every aspect so you can follow something you truly enjoy.

 **A description (in your own words) of the skills, qualifications and experience required for the position.**